Shared and Dedicated Bandwidth

 Shared and Dedicated Bandwidth.
 Shared Plans involves a set bandwidth shared among users, On a shared Internet connection, all bandwidth (5 Mbps, 10 Mbps, etc.) is split among all users and devices.
 Download and upload speeds on a shared package are “up to” a particular limit.
 If traffic on the shared bandwidth is light, users will experience faster download speeds.
 If all users are on the network are streaming video or uploading large files, speeds will decrease.
 This package is usually recommended for homes and small businesses with limited internet use.

-Dedicated Plans like its name is bandwidth that is dedicated to the user.
+Dedicated Plans like its name is the bandwidth that is dedicated to the user.
 With a dedicated plan, your business is the only subscriber to a specified amount of bandwidth, that bandwidth allocated is for your use only.
 Those assigned dedicated bandwidth have access to more reliable services, like having stable download and upload speeds, with no slowness due to normal peak usage periods.
 There is also no limit on the amount of data that can be transferred.
-Businesses that rely on providing online service to their customers (e-commerce, production houses) and which depend on uploading and downloading content, media entities that provide content to masses online, having dedicated bandwidth can eliminate problems such as a slow ordering, slow upload or download and video buffering leading to having satisfied customers.
+Businesses that rely on providing online service to their customers (e-commerce, production houses) and which depend on uploading and downloading content, media entities that provide content to masses online, having dedicated bandwidth can eliminate problems such as slow ordering, slow upload or download and video buffering leading to having satisfied customers.

 Shared and Dedicated Bandwidth.
 Ideally, the difference between dedicated and shared bandwidth isn’t how information is transmitted over the Internet, but rather how connection and access to the Internet (bandwidth) are distributed.
 The decision regarding which type of Internet plan is right for your business really comes down to your needs and costs.